Belarus scraps short-lived mask mandates amid virus surge

 He added that doctors first thought the drop in cancer patients was linked to fewer people turning for medical assistance during the pandemic, but claimed that the explanation wasn’t sufficient.
 He didn’t provide any facts to support the strange claim, which has caused a barrage of critical comments.

+He said that many medical workers who were critical of the authorities have been fired, raising the strain on the nation’s health care system.

+“The authorities’ careless attitude encourages citizens’ carelessness and exacerbates the catastrophic situation, the scale of which can only be guessed,” said Tkachev, who is currently out of Belarus.

-Belarus has registered a total of more than 580,000 infections and 4,482 deaths.
+Belarusian authorities have registered a total of more than 580,000 infections and 4,482 deaths.
 Only about 20% of the population have been vaccinated, with Russian and Chinese vaccines.

+The authorities have stopped reporting daily deaths, and Tkachev and others rejected government coronavirus statistics.

+“Official statistics can’t be trusted, it’s falsified,” Tkachev said.
+“Overcrowded hospitals are a testimony of that.
+Real numbers are several times higher.”